 Surgical sterilization has many benefits.
-Spaying & neutering your pets in their first 12 months will prevent un-wanted litters, undesirable behaviour (wandering, marking, aggression) and also have many health benefits such a decreased risk of testicular or mammary tumours.
+Spaying and neutering your pets in their first 12 months will prevent unwanted litters, undesirable behaviour (wandering, marking, aggression) and also have many health benefits such a decreased risk of testicular or mammary tumours.

-Spaying & neutering is a surgical procedure where the reproductive organs are safely removed.
-Therefore eliminating the ability for them to breed with other dogs.
+Spaying and neutering is a surgical procedure, where the reproductive organs are safely removed.
+Therefore, eliminating the ability for them to breed with other dogs.
 Pets are anesthetized, intubated and maintained on intravenous fluids.
-All patients are closely monitored by a veterinarian and registered veterinary technologist for the entire procedure.
+All patients are closely monitored by a veterinarian and registered veterinary technician for the entire procedure.
 We use equipment to ensure temperature, heart rate, breathing and blood pressure remain stable.
-Pets are given fast acting pain control to ensure their utmost comfort.
+Pets are given fast-acting pain control to ensure their utmost comfort.

 Why is it important to neuter/spay my dog?